-To connect the Intel® SoC hardware board to the development computer, you must configure an available network connection on the development computer.
+To connect the Intel® devices to the development computer, you must configure an available network connection on the development computer.
 Follow the steps outlined for your specific operating system.

 Open the Control Panel.